Representations of Aut(M)-Invariant Measures: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Cameron Freer and Rehana Patel for many helpful conversations as well as Cameron Freer for comments on an early draft.
-I would also like to thank Todor Tsankov for posing the a question which is answered in \cref{AFP over structures with trivial dcl}.
+I would like to thank Cameron Freer and Rehana Patel for many helpful conversations as well as for comments on an earlier draft.
+I would like to thank Alex Kruckman for useful discussions.
+I would also like to thank Todor Tsankov for posing the question which is answered in \cref{Complete classification over structures with trivial dcl}.

 This research was facilitated by participation in the London Mathematical Society -- EPSRC Durham Symposium on \qu{Permutation Groups and Transformation Semigroups} from July 20-30, 2015 (Durham, England) as well as the \qu{Logic and Random Graphs} workshop at the Lorentz Center in from August 31 - September 4, 2015 (Leiden, Netherlands).